‘The Young And The Restless’ Star Melissa Claire Egan Shares ‘Honest’ & Inspiring Post Supporting Women

-The Young and the Restless star Melissa Claire Egan, who portrays Chelsea on the CBS Daytime drama, took to Instagram with her response to a viral challenge.
-She shared a picture that showed her infertility journey.
+The Young and the Restless star Melissa Claire Egan, who portrays Chelsea on the CBS Daytime drama, took to Instagram with her response to a viral challenge, sharing a picture that showed her infertility journey.
 Her bravery with the vulnerable post inspired many of her fans to share their own stories.

 Egan responded to the Women Supporting Women trend on social media.
-Instead of choosing to share a unique posed picture, instead, she shared a black and white photo of herself wearing a mask while wearing a hospital gown and laying on a pillow, presumably in a hospital bed.
-The actress shared a bit of information about her infertility.
+Instead of choosing to upload a unique posed picture, she shared a black-and-white photo of herself wearing a mask and a hospital gown and lying on a pillow.
+In her caption, the actress offered a bit of information about her infertility.
 In the fall of 2018, she also revealed that she’d lost a pregnancy through miscarriage, so this is not the first time she’s opened up about the heartbreaking topic on social media.

+The actress received a lot of support from her fanbase, and many people chimed in to share stories of their own struggles to have a family.
+Her Y&R co-star Michelle Stafford (Phyllis) replied that she’d also been through the situation, and she offered her guidance.

 View this post on Instagram